MitMaro/mm-m3800-setup/README.md

 # Tim Oram's m3800 System Setup

+This contains my personal collection of Chef cookbooks that are used to create my Linux enrironment.
+It uses the client mode of Chef and currently does not follow several of the best practices for Chef.
+The project also contains two bash scripts;
+`setup.sh` and `run.sh`. `setup.sh` will run the basic install required to start using Chef and `run.sh` will run Chef with the correct settings.

 ## Setup

-Will install curl if it's missing using apt-get, rvm and ruby 2.2.
-The gem librarian-chef will also be installed.
+Will install curl if it's missing using apt-get, as well as rvm, ruby 2.2 and Chef.
+The gem librarian-chef will also be installed to the system.

 ```bash
 	./setup